 Antiphon, the first Sophist (one who exercises wisdom or learning) of Athens was born in 480 BC.
 He was an orator, writer of defence speeches, and philosopher.
 Some historians doubted, that if there was one Antiphon who was a sophist philosopher or there were two separate individuals.
 Some experts even claimed three distinct Antiphons.
 Unfortunately, nothing is known about his life.
 Didymus Chalcenterus, a grammarian, mentioned two Antiphons in the 5th century BC.
-One Antiphon was the orator, author of the Tetralogies, which contains several speeches written by Antiphon.
+One Antiphon was the orator, and author of the Tetralogies, which contains several speeches written by Antiphon.
 Three of these speeches were written by Antiphon as the prosecutor in murder trials and were real.
 Twelve speeches were specimen speeches written by Antiphon to teach students the skills of prosecuting and defending clients in cases.
 He had also written treatises On Concord and The Statesman.
-Another Antiphon was the Sophist, who was the author of treatises On Truth and Interpretation of Dreams.
+Another Antiphon was the Sophist, who was the author of the treatises On Truth and Interpretation of Dreams.
 It is however doubtful whether this treatise was written by Antiphon the Sophist or by some third Antiphon.
 In On Truth, his work supported the views of philosopher Parmenides, who believed that there was a single sole reality and the visible world around was unreal.
 In On Concord, he criticized the city laws by arguing, if these laws satisfy the natural needs of an individual.
 Some historians doubted whether the two treatises On Truth and On Concord were written by the same Antiphon.
 Others claimed that the remaining two treatises, The Statesman and Interpretation of Dreams were not written by Antiphon.
-Some scholars adopted the view of Caecilius, concluding that at least the orator and sophist Antiphon was the same person.
+Some scholars adopted the view of Caecilius, concluding that at least the orator and sophist Antiphon were the same people.
 Antiphon was also a part of an anti-democratic movement.
 According to Thucydides, he was the leader of the movement.
 He said Antiphon was the one,” who conceived the whole matter and the means by which it was brought to pass.”
 However, this movement failed, and he was tried and executed for treason.
 He died in 411 BC.
 Talking about his contributions, he was the first to solve the problem of squaring a circle.
-It was believed that like most of the other Greek thinkers, he discussed the formation of the universe, heavenly bodies and he might have related the rising and setting of the sun to changes in the atmosphere of the earth.
-Also, he used to prefer things that are natural over the things that are by convention.
-A very small amount of his work had survived, which we will discuss next.
+It was believed that like most of the other Greek thinkers, he discussed the formation of the universe and heavenly bodies and he might have related the rising and setting of the sun to changes in the atmosphere of the earth.
+Also, he used to prefer things that are natural over things that are by convention.
+A very small amount of his work survived, which we will discuss next.

 Contributions in Mathematics